kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 represented only once in the `Devices` slice and will also mention which request caused the device to be allocated.
-The state and characteristics of the device are reported in the `Conditions`, representing the operational state of the device and in the `Info`, an arbitrary data slice representing device specific characteristics.
-Additionally, for networking devices, a field `NetworkInfo` can be used to report the IPs, the MAC address and the interface name.
+The state and characteristics of the device are reported in the `Conditions`, representing the operational state of the device and in the `Data`, an arbitrary data slice representing device specific characteristics.
+Additionally, for networking devices, a field `NetworkData` can be used to report the IPs, the MAC address and the interface name.

-`Info` being a slice of arbitrary data allows the DRA Driver to store device specific data in different formats.
-For example, a Network Device being configured by via a CNI plugin could get its `Info` filled with the CNI result for troubleshooting purpose and with a Network result in a modern standard format (closer to Pod.Status.PodIPs for example) used by 3rd party controllers.
+`Data` being a slice of arbitrary data allows the DRA Driver to store device specific data in different formats.
+For example, a Network Device being configured by via a CNI plugin could get its `Data` field filled with the CNI result for troubleshooting purpose and with a Network result in a modern standard format (closer to Pod.Status.PodIPs for example) used by 3rd party controllers.